Minstrel show: Music and dance

 In the late 1830s, a decidedly European structure and high-brow style became popular in minstrel music.
 The banjo, played with "scientific touches of perfection" and popularized by Joel Sweeney, became the heart of the minstrel band.
 Songs like the Virginia Minstrels' hit "Old Dan Tucker" have a catchy tune and energetic rhythm, melody and harmony; minstrel music was now for singing as well as dancing.
 The Spirit of the Times even described the music as vulgar because it was "entirely too elegant" and that the "excellence" of the singing "[was] an objection to it."
 Others complained that the minstrels had foregone their black roots.
 In short, the Virginia Minstrels and their imitators wanted to please a new audience of predominantly white, middle-class Northerners, by playing music the spectators would find familiar and pleasant.

-Despite the elements of ridicule contained in blackface performance, mid-nineteenth century white audiences, by and large, believed the songs and dances to be authentically black.
-For their part, the minstrels always billed themselves and their music as such.
 The songs were called "plantation melodies" or "Ethiopian choruses", among other names.
 By using the black caricatures and so-called black music, the minstrels added a touch of the unknown to the evening's entertainment, which was enough to fool audiences into accepting the whole performance as authentic.